“You ever been in this place, Geo-Force?” asked Black Lightning as the Outsiders descended toward Markov House.

 “Daniel!
 Thank God you’re here, son!”
 He paused, as his mind registered the multicolored costume and the rod that the young man held.
 On one end, it bore a miniature likeness of his own head.

 “Do not call me by that name!
 I disavow all ties to you, other than that of sworn blood enemy!”
-The man called Giacamo pointed the rod, and gas issued forth from the mouth of the small jester on its end.
-As the Monarch coughed and staggered back, Giacamo stepped into the room, followed by Katrina Fetterhoff.
+The man called Giacomo pointed the rod, and gas issued forth from the mouth of the small jester on its end.
+As the Monarch coughed and staggered back, Giacomo stepped into the room, followed by Katrina Fetterhoff.
 Looking around she noted that all of her former teammates were either captive or unconscious.

 Striding over to Black Lightning, she took his face between her hands.
 “Listen to me.
 What you are feeling, it is not real.
 You are a man of uncommon inner strength.
 Fight the feelings that witch put into you, and come back.”
 The dark-skinned hero stopped his uncontrollable movements, and his eyes opened.
 He started as he realized who was looking down at him, but relaxed as he looked beyond her and saw his teammates smiling.